jieun-b/ffhq-realign/README.md

 └── ffhq-dataset-v2.json
 ```

-If `in-the-wild-images` contains subfolders, first flatten it so that all images are directly under `in-the-wild-images/`, then run `prepare_ffhq_json.py`.
+If `in-the-wild-images` contains subfolders, flatten them so that all images are directly under `in-the-wild-images/`, then run `prepare_ffhq_json.py`.

 ### 2. Download FLAME data